FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

 – 10 techs + 2 office = ~$2,400–$3,000/month base

-Some accounts (particularly older ones or those negotiated before recent pricing changes) are on flat monthly structures.
-If you’re on a flat plan and considering a renewal, do not assume your flat rate carries over automatically.
+Some older accounts or negotiated deals are on flat monthly structures.
+If you’re on a flat plan at renewal, do not assume it carries over automatically.
 Ask explicitly before signing anything new.

-Office/admin users are sometimes priced differently than field tech users — usually cheaper.
+Office and admin users are sometimes priced cheaper than field tech users.
 Clarify how FieldEdge counts your seats before you get quoted.

 What’s Charged Separately (Watch These)